ui3TD/Idol-Manager-Unfair_plus/README.md

 - Edit to hard mode name and description.
 - Update locked concert tooltip to describe requirement to sell out
 - Changes to single lyrics, genre and choreo appeal values
-- Changes to show media platform and genres
+- Changes to show media platforms and genres